 | |

-iperf3 TCP throughput test from Delhi to Chicago over DERP.
-The wildly variable sender bitrate reflects DERP’s QoS shaping the connection.
+iperf3 TCP throughput test from Delhi to Robbinsdale over DERP.
+The wildly variable sender bitrate reflects DERP QoS shaping on the connection.
 The receiver total (31.5 MB over 120 seconds) tells the real story: ~2.2 Mbits/sec sustained.

-The connection was barely usable for anything beyond basic SSH - despite my ISP connection testing at 30-40 Mbps to international destinations under normal conditions.
+The connection was barely usable for anything beyond basic SSH—despite my ISP connection testing at 30-40 Mbits/sec to international destinations under normal conditions.

 Why Direct Connections Failed